 Utah ‘No Kings’ protest: What we know about the fatal shooting

-(CNN) — Newly released video appears to show the man arrested on suspicion of murder for the death of an innocent bystander at a “No Kings” protest in Salt Lake City Saturday walking away with his rifle pointing down moments before a volunteer “peacekeeper” opened fire in his direction, according to CNN affiliate KSTU.
+(CNN) — Newly released video appears to show the man arrested on suspicion of murder for the death of an innocent bystander at a “No Kings” protest in Salt Lake City walking away with his rifle pointing down moments before the deadly gunfire, CNN affiliate KSTU reported – challenging initial claims made by witnesses.

-The bystander, Arthur Folasa Ah Loo, was shot and killed by a “peacekeeper” who was allegedly aiming for the man with the rifle, believing him to be an “imminent threat,” according to a police statement.
+Arturo Gamboa was arrested on suspicion of murder after witnesses told police he pointed an AR-15-style rifle at the crowd.
+Gamboa’s actions led a “peacekeeper” at the event to open fire in Gamboa’s direction – striking innocent bystander Arthur Folasa Ah Loo, police said.

+Ah Loo was among 18,000 protesters who packed downtown Salt Lake City for the “No Kings” protest – one of 2,000 such events nationwide denouncing the Trump administration.

 Gunfire erupted just before 8 p.m.

-Two “peacekeepers” volunteering with event organizer Utah 50501’s safety team told the Salt Lake City Police Department they noticed Arturo Gamboa behaving suspiciously and “pull out an AR-15-style rifle from a backpack and begin manipulating it.”
+Two “peacekeepers” volunteering with event organizer Utah 50501’s safety team told police they noticed Gamboa behaving suspiciously and “pull out an AR-15-style rifle from a backpack and begin manipulating it,” the Salt Lake City Police Department said.

 Under Utah law, adults 21 and older may openly carry or conceal a firearm without a permit.